 Now's Super Enzymes is made with a blend of enzymes that support healthy digestion—some include bromelain, ox bile, pancreatin, and papain.
 One reviewer wrote, "This product has worked wonders so far.
 I started taking these because I was bloated all the time and gained a little weight and had severe stomachaches after eating.
 Within one week, I lost all bloatedness, no stomachaches, and I lost 5lbs.
 We will see if it still continues.
 I would recommend this product!"

 Seed's Daily Synbiotic contains 24 strains to support systemic health.
 That means it benefits digestive health, gut barrier integrity, gut immune function, cardiovascular health, dermatological health, and micronutrient synthesis.

-Triphala is described as a "renowned food of Vedic tradition" and it's a blend of amalaki, bibhitaki, and haritaki fruit, which are sources of vitamin C and antioxidants.
-The powder works to gently cleanse your digestive system and support regularity.
+Triphala is described as a "renowned food of Vedic tradition," and it's a blend of amalaki, bibhitaki, and haritaki fruit, which are sources of vitamin C and antioxidants.
+The powder works to support the GI tract and digestive system, while also promoting deep cleansing.

-Not only does this powder supplement support regular bowel movement and alleviates mild bloating, but it also promotes relaxation and supports brain health.
+Not only does this powder supplement support regular bowel movements and alleviate mild bloating, but it also promotes relaxation and supports brain health.
 In addition to magnesium, the formula includes L-theanine.